The book to read is not the one that thinks for you but the one that makes you think. – Harper Lee

 - Do research as you come across new concepts not explained in the book to further learn and get the most out of the reading exercise.

-- Share or apply what you have learned by writing a review, posting book comments, or participating in related topic discussions.
-These readings are a great source of conversation leads in social or networking scenarios.
+- Share or apply what you have learned by writing a review, posting book comments, participating in related topic discussions, or just chatting about it with a friend.
+These readings can be a great source of conversation leads in social or networking scenarios.

 - If the topic was interesting, use it as a foundation to explore further into other related reads or other sources, like documentaries or people in your network.
-Following through as such with the learning effort is great for knowledge expansion and developing expertise.
+Following through as such with the learning effort is great for knowledge expansion, developing expertise, or finding your next passion.

 What are some of your favourite non-fiction reads and do you have any unique reading strategies?
 My non-fiction preferences are focused on lifestyles or awareness.
 They have inspired me, enlightened me, and taught me some valuable life lessons.
 That is what I seek from the books I choose to read and my tips are geared towards those outcomes too.